SARAJEVO COLLEZIONE PER L’AQUILA

 SARAJEVO COLLEZIONE PER L’AQUILA is a unique collection of works by internationally renowned sarajevan artists, dear friends who answer with gratitude on my invitation in making this collection.
 Twenty five years after the beginning of the siege, Sarajevo is still not enough conscious of the greatness of its reality and because of our “common” day, April 6th, OUR DAY, the day of the anniversary of the siege of Sarajevo as well as the earthquake in Abruzzo region, I have a wish, as a Italian and sarajevan citizen, to “keep” this reality, that we couldn't save.

-Italian people help a lot Sarajevo during the siege, so this collection is one small sign of my gratitude, and compassion to the people who where with us, when we needed.
+Italian people helped a lot Sarajevo during the siege, so this collection is one small sign of my gratitude, and compassion to the people who where with us, when we needed.
 Now it's our turn.

 The collection is dedicated to reconstructed Experimental Museum of Contemporary Art (Museo Sperimentale d'Arte Contemporanea-MU.SP.A.C.) in the Italian city of L'Aquila, which was severely damaged by the earthquake on April, 6th 2008.
 Here we have a generational range that perfectly represents the mirror of Sarajevo contemporary art scene and its artistic diversity.
 Alphabetically, the collection begins with the oldest author Aleksandar Saša Bukvić, member of the group Zvono that can be classified as the founders of the contemporary art scene we're talking about, to the youngest author Nardina Zubanović, whose work "Attention, Museum!" (dedicated then to still closed National museum of Bosnia and Herzegovina), visualy and conceptualy covers the task of this very personal project for another museum, "museum which has emerged from the ruins," Museo Sperimentale d'Arte Contemporanea (MU.SP.AC).